Learn beyond the classroom.

 Accolade is the premier co-ed a cappella group at Southern Virginia.
 Since 2006, Accolade has entertained and inspired listeners, spread the gospel, and expanded the Southern Virginia community.
 The group performs a cappella arrangements from a variety of genres including pop, rock, alternative, and contemporary Christian.

-They have toured up and down the east coast giving concerts, firesides, workshops, and “Super Saturday” events (faith-based one-day conferences for youth).
-To schedule a performance or “Super Saturday,” please contact 540-261-8419 or firstname.lastname@example.org.
-By audition only.
-Scholarships available.
+They have toured up and down the east coast and midwest giving concerts, firesides, workshops, and “Super Saturday” events (faith-based one-day conferences for youth).
+To schedule a performance or “Super Saturday,” please contact Jake McMahon at firstname.lastname@example.org.
+Members of the group are selected by audition only and scholarships are available.

 The Southern Virginia University Pep Band is Southern Virginia’s first ever Student Run Athletic Band organization.
 Playing everything from classic music like Dies Irae to modern hits like Seven Nation Army, this band is truly dedicated to raising enthusiasm at home football and basketball games.